ibm-cloud-docs/assistant/beta-deploy-zendesk.md

 1. To define routing rules for other dialog branches, click **New rule** again, and repeat the previous steps.

-    Don't forget to set up an assignment for any root nodes that have a *Connect to human agent* response type in a child node in their branch.
-If you do not transfer the associated root node to a specific person or team, a sensitive matter can be transferred to the default department you specified earlier.
+    Don't forget to set up an assignment for any root node that has a *Connect to human agent* response type in a child node in its branch.
+If you do not transfer the associated root node to a specific person or department, a sensitive matter can be transferred to the default department you specified earlier.

 1. After adding rules, click **Return to overview** to exit the page.